 June is prime flamingo viewing time in the Río Lagartos Biosphere Reserve with plenty of birds close to the embarkation point.

-July and August are the peak months with lots of birds and lots of international and Mexican tourists.
+July and August are the peak travel months with lots of birds and lots of international and Mexican tourists.